 To be eligible for Medicaid, you must have limited income and assets.

-The amount of income you can have varies by state, and also varies depending on which eligibility groups each state covers.
+The amount of income you can have varies by state and varies depending on which eligibility groups each state covers.
 When the state determines your financial eligibility for Medicaid, the state will count some of your income, but not all of it.
 Your income includes these sources:

 - Regular benefit payments such as Social Security retirement or disability payments